ttappr/adventofcode-2023/day-24/readme.md

 - The `z3.lib` file will be in "lib".
 - The `z3.dll` file will be in "bin"

-This is very hackish - I know - but this was the quick and dirty wcday I got it working so I could complete the day-24 puzzle: you'll want to copy the .lib and .dll files into the root folder of your day-24 Rust project.
+This is very hackish - I know - but this was the quick and dirty way I got it working so I could complete the day-24 puzzle: you'll want to copy the .lib and .dll files into the root folder of your day-24 Rust project.